flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 practices, exposing sensitive information, overly permissive configurations etc. will not be accepted.

+Submissions with unethical, manipulative or exploitative software designs will not be accepted.
+Submissions that promote gambling or games of chances involving real-world money will not be accepted.

 #### Extensions or BaseApps

 Flatpak extensions that add support for new languages, language